Our flirtations with stocks

 Our very first experience with investing was through individual stocks as we had access to apps that made trading them so easy.

 On his side, Yoran bought shares in Dropbox when they went public in March 2018.
-He had used Dropbox since its inception.
+He had used Dropbox from when it was first released.
 It was a good product that he used daily.
 And reading through the S-1, he was convinced of the founder's vision.
 So it had to be a good stock!
-Three years later, the stock is roughly at the same price.
+Five years later, the stock is roughly at the same price.
 He still checks on it daily, waiting for his opportunity to sell.

 Through these experiences, we learned a few things:

 - It's all fun and games until you lose.
 You think you're a little Warren Buffett when you win, but rationalise and blame "external factors" when you lose.

 - It's mostly luck.
 We simply don't have an edge over the thousands of other investors across the world.

 - It takes a lot of work to do well.
 It requires more than reading one quarterly report to make a sound investment decision.

 There had to be a smarter way, where we wouldn't be so reliant on luck to get a return.
 That's why we're now steeped in passive investing and created Curvo.

 Competing with the best